 2. Dry Cleaning

 Don’t have time to wait for the carpet to dry!
 Dry cleaning is the perfect option.
-This technique uses an absorbent compound that captures dirt from the fibres.
+This technique uses an absorbent compound that captures dirt from the fibers.
 A mechanical brush is used to spread the absorbent compound on the areas most affected by grime.
-This professional chemical will bind to the dust, great, or any other nastiness trapped in the fibres with the vacuum.
+This professional chemical will bind to the dust, great, or any other nastiness trapped in the fibers with the vacuum.

 Do you want to avoid a wet carpet?
 This is the way to go!
 Despite the lack of water, this method still deep cleans the carpets.
 It can tackle all the layers of dirt in your carpets.

 3. Bonnet Cleaning

 Professionals use a bonnet machine that consists of a rotary pad and a mechanism to distribute detergent.

 The spinning bonnet runs across the carpet, spreading a cleaning solution on it.
 The machine pads then only polish the fibers and remove the top layer of dirt and dust from your carpet.

 In the end, you will get a visually clean carpet; however, the dirt that is deep in the carpet is not cleaned, and there is a high probability that lots of soiled dirt has accumulated at the roots of the fibers over time.

 A bonnet cleaning is recommended for new carpets or if you clean your carpet regularly.